Sangean ATS-909X Review (Updated)

 Comparing AM/SW reception on the newest versus original ATS-909X’s, the actual reception seemed pretty much identical, but the newer version seemed a bit less noisy due to the narrower wide filter, and I’ve got to say that although I missed the greater clarity of the original version, the new one was very listenable with marginal signals…I think many people will prefer this latest version in this regard, especially when listening to weak, noisy signals.

 Overall its AM was generally more pleasing than the AM on the Tecsun PL-660…the Sangean had subtle whines (hets) on several weaker AM stations but the PL-660 was hissier and noisier in general on AM.
-You can however get better AM reception for much less money with a Degen DE-1103 or the now discontinued Eton E5/Grundig G5 radios.
-If you don’t care about size or a digital keypad the C.Crane CC-SW is a more sensitive AM radio also at about half the price of the Sangean.
+You can however get better AM reception for less money with the new small Eton Satellit, a Degen DE-1103 or the now discontinued Eton E5/Grundig G5 radios.

 SW Performance: OK.
 Since the original ATS-909 and continuing now with the ATS-909X there is considerable controversy and difference of opinion about the Sangean’s sensitivity…more so than with most models which generally achieve somewhat of a consensus within the radio community.
 Why is the 909 series so polarizing?
 There are a few reasons.